SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 - 2) Create models (instances) that conform to the DSL metamodels.
   - Launch a "runtime" of an "Eclipse application" (A standardized model to describe diagram elements, which separates between the semantic (domain) and notation (diagram) elements.). <br>
   -> In the Ecore Project, click Run Application (the "play" icon) in the toolbar or select Run › Run in the menu. <br> -> Use the EcoreTools wizard to create a model instance of the built DSL metamodel.
-Click on File->New->Others->Example EMF Model Creation Wizards... and then select the DSL model.
+Click on File->New->Others->Example EMF Model Creation Wizards... and then select the DSL model, and the Model Object (the root metaclass of the DSL).

   - In the following Figure, we give example of creating SRA DSL model from our use case.
+During the wizard-based creation of an SAR model, the selected Model Object should be SRA (the root metaclass of SRA).

    ![alt text](https://github.com/SalimChehida/Inter-DSL-Collaboration/blob/1fa37765d23e4834a4ecf907840999576b5e3e75/DSLs_Modeling/models.jpg)